-The Executive Board of Management (EBM) ensures the transition of Council directives through to the business plans of AIATSIS programs.
+The Senior Executive Board (SEB) ensures the transition of Council directives through to the business plans of AIATSIS programs.
 The Council appointed Chief Executive Officer is responsible for the organisation’s performance and advises the Council on all operational matters.
 Executive staff assist the Council, liaise with AIATSIS membership and develop the organisation’s public profile.

 - Craig Ritchie, Chief Executive Officer

-- Letitia Hope, Deputy Chief Executive Officer / Chief Operating Officer
+- TBC, Deputy Chief Executive Officer / Chief Operating Officer

 - Lyndall Osborne, Executive Director, Collections

 - Lisa Strelein, Executive Director, Research